• Skip to primary navigation

 See recipe card for quantities.

-How to Make this Easy Hamburger Steak Recipe
+Step-by-Step: How to Make Salisbury Steak

 In a small bowl, whisk together beef broth, ketchup, Worcestershire, and dry mustard.
 Set aside.